RenewedPlains/codeswholesale-woocommerce-patch/README.md

 ### Changelog
 #### Version 0.8.5

   * Removed unnecessary code
+  * Importer update for lesser download from CWS API
+  * Hotfix for the importer, could not change files [#02f248b](https://github.com/RenewedPlains/codeswholesale-woocommerce-patch/commit/c6e3cee434dd57b8dd9309ae352c368a3342d55a)

 #### Version 0.8.4
   * Check before import can be started if there is a connection to CodesWholesale with redirect